nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Each transfer in the batch is specified between one source (`from_`) address and a list of destination addresses (`to_`).
-Each `transfer_destination` specifies token type and amount to be transferred from the source addresses.
+Each `transfer_destination` specifies token type and the amount to be transferred from the source address.

 Transfers MUST happen atomically and in order; if at least one specified transfer cannot be completed, the whole transaction MUST fail.

-The transaction MUST fail if the balance(s) of the holder for token(s) in the batch is lower than the corresponding amount(s) sent.
+The transaction MUST fail with the error mnemonic `"INSUFFICIENT_BALANCE"` if the balance(s) of the holder for the token(s) in the batch is lower than the corresponding amount(s) sent.
 If the holder does not hold any tokens of type `token_id`, the holder's balance is interpreted as zero.

+A transfer operation MUST update token owners' balances exactly as the parameters of the operation specify it.
+Transfer operations MUST NOT try to adjust transfer amounts or try to add/remove additional transfers like transaction fees.

+If one of the specified `token_id`s is not defined within the FA2 contract, the entry point MUST fail with the error mnemonic `"TOKEN_UNDEFINED"`.

 Transfer implementations MUST apply permission policy logic.
 If permission logic rejects a transfer, the whole operation MUST fail.

-A transfer operation MUST update token owners' balances exactly as the parameters of the operation specify it.
-Transfer operations MUST NOT try to adjust transfer amounts or try to add/remove additional transfers like transaction fees.

 FA2 does NOT specify an interface for mint and burn operations; however, if an FA2 token contract implements mint and burn operations, it SHOULD, when possible,